-The independent Directors meet as a group, without the presence of management or non-independent directors, annually and such other times as they consider appropriate, and communication among the independent Directors occurs on an ongoing basis as the need arises from regularly scheduled meetings of the Board.
+The independent directors meet as a group, without the presence of management or non-independent directors, annually and such other times as they consider appropriate, and communication among the independent directors occurs on an ongoing basis as the need arises from regularly scheduled meetings of the Board.
 The Board believes that adequate procedures are in place to facilitate the functioning of the Board with a level of independence from the Company's management.

-Mr. Robert Cross, an independent Director, is Chairman of the Board and presides as such at each Board meeting.
+Robert Cross, an independent director, is Chairman of the Board and presides as such at each Board meeting.

-The following Directors are currently directors of other issuers that are reporting issuers (or the equivalent) in a jurisdiction in Canada or a foreign jurisdiction:
+The following directors are currently directors of other issuers that are reporting issuers (or the equivalent) in a jurisdiction in Canada or a foreign jurisdiction:

-Name of Director Reporting Issuer

-Clive Johnson Uracan Resources Ltd.

-Robert Cross BNK Petroleum Inc.

-Bankers Petroleum Ltd.

-Petrodorado Energy Ltd.

-Carbonone Technologies Inc.

-Robert Gayton Amerigo Resources Ltd.

-Eastern Platinum Limited

-Nevsun Resources Ltd.

-Western Copper and Gold Corporation

-Barry Rayment Golden Predator Mining Corp.

-Jerry Korpan Mitra Energy Inc.

-Midas Gold Corporation

-Mark Connelly Ausdrill Limited

-Cardinal Resources Limited

-Saracen Mineral Holdings Limited

-Tiger Resources Limited

-West African Resources

-Kevin Bullock Anaconda Mining Inc.

-Metallum Resources Inc.

-New Millennium Iron Corp.

-George Johnson Hecla Mining Company
+Name of Director Reporting Issuer Clive Johnson Uracan Resources Ltd. Miza Enterprises Inc. Robert Gayton Amerigo Resources Ltd.Western Copper and Gold Corporation Kevin Bullock Anaconda Mining Inc. Torrent Capital Ltd. (formerly Metallum Resources Inc.) New Millennium Iron Corp.
+Golden Reign Resources George Johnson Hecla Mining Company

-The attendance record for each Director for all Board meetings and for committee meetings of which they are a member held since January 1, 2015 is set out below:
+The attendance record for each current director for all Board meetings and for committee meetings of which they are or were a member, held from January 1, 2016 to December 31, 2016 is set out below: